-We all have a lot of egg-ticipation over this question, so we did our research and the answer is no!
-The Easter bunny makes this especially confusing, which is why this question isn't silly at all and one that people frequently search for on Google.
-This receives between 1,000 and 10,000 average monthly searches.
+We all have a lot of egg-ticipation over the question, do bunnies lay eggs?
+So we did our research, and the answer is no!
+The Easter bunny makes this especially confusing since most Easter traditions involve hiding eggs.
+Don't worry.
+If you have ever wondered if baby rabbits come from eggs, you are not alone.
+People frequently search for the answer on Google to the tune of 1,000 to 10,000 average monthly searches.

 Since we know now that rabbits do not lay eggs, let's talk about Easter eggs!
 Our chickens lay green and blue eggs that literally look like they came directly from an Easter basket you'd see in a magazine.
 These chickens are actually called Easter Egger chickens!
 These colorful eggs make spring the best season where we live since the ladies don't lay as much during the winter months.
 The goddess of spring visits every morning when I collect eggs.

-We are overprepared for Easter egg hunts and our new life as chicken keepers gives us another reason to love these symbols of Easter.
+We are overprepared for Easter egg hunts.
+Our new life as chicken keepers gives us another reason to love these symbols of Easter.
 We have Easter gifts that are fresh and delicious.
 This symbol of Easter makes wonderful scrambled eggs and looks beautiful in a basket.

 So yes, Santa isn't as exciting as the Easter bunny when it comes to holiday traditions where we live.
 After Easter Sunday we're going to need excuses to fill all the baskets we bought!

 The main takeaway?
-Bunnies are not laying eggs!
+Despite the old myths, bunnies are not laying eggs!

 Have you ever lived with a pet bunny?
 They're adorable!
-Please leave a comment below!
+Tell us on our Wide Open Pets Facebook page!